hantsy/spring6-sandbox/docs/boot-vibur-dbcp.md

 }
 ```

-At the moment I am writing this post, Spring Boot does not provide an `AutoConfiguration` class for Vibur DBCP as the existing Hiarku, Commons Dbcp, etc.
-So no `spring.datasource.vibur` prefix-based properties are ready to configure Vibur DBCP via *application.properties*.
+At the time of writing this post, Spring Boot does not provide an `AutoConfiguration` class for Vibur DBCP like it does for Hikari, Commons DBCP, etc. So no `spring.datasource.vibur` prefix-based properties are available to configure Vibur DBCP via *application.properties*.

-You can create a simple Vibur-specific Properties class and add the extra properties to configure the `ViburDBCPDataSource`.
+You can create a simple Vibur-specific Properties class and add extra properties to configure the `ViburDBCPDataSource`.

-Create a `record` class to hold all Vibur-specific properties.
+Create a `record` class to hold all Vibur-specific properties:

 ```java
 @ConfigurationProperties(prefix = "spring.datasource.vibur")